 This is the trickiest guy in the Spring season of veggies/fruits.
 He is best enjoyed with strawberries so you can either wait and make this or make a rhubarb fast jam or a chutney.
 Get creative, but know that it is VERY sour.
 Also always discard the leaves and keep them away from kids and pets they are poisonous.

-The crown jewel of mushroom hunters is the Morel.
+The crown jewel of mushroom hunters is the Morel and is one of the may seasonal foods.
 Their season is short and quick and we have to keep our eyes open.
 No one EVER shares where they hunt and it is quite a sacred act up here.
 Most of the time you will either have to find them yourself (find a friend willing to take you), Look for them at the market, or just maybe a friend will share some after a good hunt.
 Make sure you properly identify them as there are look-alikes and those are I believe deadly or in the least hallucinogenic.

 This peppery green is the mildest in its first clipping so look for it early in the season.
 The later in the season the more clippings makes it less enjoyable.
 Great farmers will clip and replant if they care about the greens flavor.
 Eat them in salads, toss them with pasta, add them to almost anything.
 They are amazing if you get great quality greens.

 Hands down one of my favorite spring (early summer) herbs.
 The blooms are the most beautiful thing to top any dish with.
 Goodness me.
 This is one of my favorite ways to enjoy them.
 You can find a recipe where I did this here.